The Platform Process

 - We support the right of residents who are undocumented to be treated with the respect and dignity that all human beings are entitled to.
 We also support open pathways to citizenship for people who are undocumented.

-- We oppose the inappropriate use of police powers to address problems, the expansion and privatization of the prison system, and the use of excessive force by police.
+- We oppose the inappropriate use of police powers to address problems, the expansion and privatization of the prison system, and the use of excessive force by police, including the targeting of African Americans and other people of color.
 We do support full funding of public defenders in order to ensure the diligent and competent representation by these public servants.

-- We support a transition from our current punitive justice system to a more restorative system that honors the inherent dignity of all individuals, including people struggling with illnesses such as addiction.
+- We support a transition from our current punitive justice system to a more restorative system that honors the inherent dignity of all individuals, including people with physical illness, mental illness or addiction.

 - We support the abolition of the death penalty.